-Submit your course journal entries for the first check through Moodle (due on June 4th).

-Meeting 2: The Industrial (Food) Revolution and the Culinary Unification of Italy
+Submit your course journal entries for the first check through Moodle (due on June 7th).
+Meeting 2: The Industrial (Food) Revolution and the Culinary Unification of Italy Readings for this meeting:

-- Capatti, A. and Montanari, M. (2003) 'Appert in Italy', in Italian cuisine: a cultural history.
+Capatti, A. and Montanari, M. (2003) 'Appert in Italy', in Italian cuisine: a cultural history.
 Translated by A. O'Healy.
-New York: Columbia University Press, pp. 252-258. - Montanari, M. (2013) 'The Artusian Synthesis' and 'The Numbers of Italians Increase', in Italian Identity in the Kitchen, or Food and the Nation.
+New York: Columbia University Press, pp. 252-258.
+Montanari, M. (2013) 'The Artusian Synthesis' and 'The Numbers of Italians Increase', in Italian Identity in the Kitchen, or Food and the Nation.
 New York: Columbia University Press, pp. 47-57.
+Co-curricular activity:

-Visit to a local gelateria and ice-cream tasting.

-Fascism, Diasporic Italian Cuisines, and the Post-war Economic Boom (1870s - 1970S)

-Meeting 1: Food during Fascism and the Futuristic Cuisine
+Visit to a local gelateria and ice-cream tasting WEEK 4 Fascism, Diasporic Italian Cuisines, and the Post-war Economic Boom (1870s - 1970s) Meeting 1: Food during Fascism and the Futuristic Cuisine Readings for this meeting:

 Dickie, J. (2008) 'Milan, 1936', in Delizial: The Epic History of the Italians and Their Food.
 New York, NY: Free Press, pp. 256-268.
+Co-curricular activity:

-In-class tasting of Italian and regional specialty foods.

-Meeting 2: Italian Migration to the USA and Post-war Economic Boom
+In-class tasting of Italian and regional specialty foods Meeting 2: Italian Migration to the USA and Post-war Economic Boom Readings for this meeting:

-- Levenstein, H. (2002) 'The American Response to Italian Food, 1880-1930', in Counihan, C. (ed.)
+Levenstein, H. (2002) 'The American Response to Italian Food, 1880-1930', in Counihan, C. (ed.)
 Food in the USA: A Reader.
-New York: Routledge, selected excerpts. - Montanari, M. (2013) "'The 'Italian Miracle': Between Modernity and Tradition", in Italian Identity in the Kitchen, or Food and the Nation.
+New York: Routledge, selected excerpts.
+Montanari, M. (2013) "The 'Italian Miracle': Between Modernity and Tradition", in Italian Identity in the Kitchen, or Food and the Nation.
 New York: Columbia University Press, pp. 59-64.
+WEEK 5 Food Activism and Contemporary Italian Cuisine (1980s - 2022) Meeting 1: Food Activism and Current Trends Readings for this meeting: